gfrancine/beat-plugins/README.md

 As the workspace is set up with the `npm` package manager, NodeJS is required to maintain and build most of the plugins.

-Most of the plugins use the `install-plugin` command line utility (also found in this repository), which copies local plugins directly into Beat.
+Most of the plugins use the `plugin-commands` command line utility (also found in this repository), which has useful commands such as installing local plugins directly into Beat.

 Make sure to install all the root-level packages when developing.